TrustAI/GeoRobust/README.md

 onnx==1.11.0 and onnx2torch==1.4.1 are used in `cifar_utils.py` to load models.

 ## How to use
+A user manuel can be found here [[link]](https://github.com/TrustAI/GeoRobust/blob/main/manual.md)

-We provide some shell scripts to reimplement the experiments in our paper.
+We also provide some shell scripts to reimplement the experiments in our paper.
 Please check and update the path variables in these scripts before using them.

 ```bash
 # Benchmark on ImageNet classifiers shown in Table 3, run